heilaaks/snippy/README.rst

 Snippy command line commands always include content operation and category.
-The content operation is one of the six basic operations and the category is either snippet, solution or resource.
+The content operation is one of the six basic operations and the category is either snippet, solution or reference.
 The content category is snippet by default.
 Metadata attached to the content allows adding brief description of the content, single group to which the content belongs, list of tags to assist search operations and a list of links for more information about the